-'Z' category security to Owaisi after gun attack near Delhi
+'Z' Category Security To Owaisi After Gun Attack Near Delhi

-New Delhi, Feb 4 (IANS) The Centre on Friday provided 'Z' category security to AIMIM Chief Asaduddin Owaisi, a day after his convoy was attacked near the national capital.
+New Delhi: The Centre on Friday provided ‘Z’ category security to AIMIM Chief Asaduddin Owaisi, a day after his convoy was attacked near the national capital.

 According to sources, the Centre reviewed the security of the Hyderabad MP and decided to accord ‘Z’ category security to him with immediate effect.
 Now, the Central Reserve Police Force (CRPF) will be responsible for providing cover to him.